All Episodes

 They literally have an army that's willing to get as dirty as necessary to support their cause.

-And on the right, we're we're just more principled.
+And on the right, we're just more principled.

-We're not gonna burn down businesses and march down the street and block traffic.
+We're not going to burn down businesses and march down the street and block traffic.

 I think it's called work.